ExplodingKonjac/Password-Maker/README.md

 ## Tips

-* Only alowed to use in windows system.
+* Only allowed to use in windows system.
+*
 * For safety reasons, this project is not opensource.